namandalsania/Language-Detection-using-MultinomialNB/README.md

 # Language-Detection-using-MultinomialNB
-Identifying the language of a text given by the user.
+Identifying the language of a text provided by the user.